tjstoll/miniProjects/classicPage/README.md

 started: 22-nov-18

-Make a classic web page with header, navigation, main, aside, and footer.
-Style as you please.
+A classic web page with header, navigation, main, aside, and footer using semantic HTML and css grid.